 In order to run thr program one needs Java 5.0 environment.
 It may be downloaded here.

-The program by launched clicking here or on the launch button in the left menu.
+The program can be launched by clicking here or on the "Run program" button in the left menu.

 At the first use one needs to accept certificate to grant access to ones hard drive and network.

-This is needed to read the input query file from the hard drive and to submit it to the server.
+This is needed to read an input file from the hard drive and to submit it to the server.

 The protein and binding sites sequences are presented as a two columns table.